sora-xor/sora2-substrate-js-library/doc.md

 > Force there to be no new eras indefinitely.
 >
 > The dispatch origin must be Root.
 >
+> # Warning
+>
+> The election process starts multiple blocks before the end of the era.
+> Thus the election process may be ongoing when this is called.
+In this case the
+> election will continue until the next era is triggered.
+>
 > # <weight>
 >